 - Nespresso coffee machine

 La Calma only serves breakfast, but in a fantastic rural setting with access to great produce, it is a breakfast to shout about.
 Expect a Spanish feast with Manchego cheese, Serrano ham, chorizo, homemade muffins and cakes, and organic local honey.
 It’s a self-service buffet but with plenty of thoughtful touches and local flavours.
 There are 2 sittings, at 9.15am and 10.15am.

-Rooms come with well-stocked minibars including carefully chosen local Rioja and Cava, as well as a selection of snacks.
+Rooms come with well-stocked minibars offering carefully selected healthy drinks and snacks.
 Each room also has a Nespresso machine, from which there are 2 free coffees and teas every day (the rest are charged).